Ethical Quantum Computing: A Roadmap: Quantum Computing - An Overview

 \subsection{Postulates}

-Quantum information processing is characterised the constraints upon how information is represented and processed.
-Here we briefly summarise the postulates of quantum mechanics as applicable to quantum computing, following \cite{nielsen_quantum_2010}.
-This section is a truncated synopsis of a summary in \cite{perrier_elija_quantum_2021} and is included for the benefit of researchers who may not be familiar with the main tenets of quantum computing.
+Quantum information processing is characterised by constraints upon how information is represented and processed.
+Here we briefly summarise the postulates of quantum mechanics as applicable to quantum computing, following \cite{nielsen_quantum_2011}.
+This section is a truncated synopsis of a summary in [\textbf{Redacted reference (2)}] and is included for the benefit of researchers who may not be familiar with the main tenets of quantum computing.
+We present the following synopsis in comparative fashion against similar or analogous concepts in classical computer science.